 Should parents need to contact pupils or vice versa during the school day, this should be done via the usual school procedure of contacting the school office via phone or email.

-The policy supports the Health & Safety, Anti bullying, Child Protection, Safeguarding, Social Media, Safe Arrival and Collection, Walking to School and eSafety policies.
+The policy supports the Health & Safety, Anti bullying, Safeguarding, Social Media, Safe Arrival and Collection, Walking to School and eSafety policies.
 This policy will be monitored and reviewed as required but at least every three years.

 Parents may want to look at the advice on www.internetmatters.org which explains how to add some parental controls to the phone and gives advice on how to keep children safe.